Wiliamz01/beach-cleanup/README.md

 # beach-cleanup
-This Gitishub repository is dedicated to the Beach Cleanup Non-profit Website
+This Github repository is dedicated to the Beach Cleanup Non-profit Website

 Test